railsgirls/guides.railsgirls.com/_posts/2014-05-29-touristic-autism_static-pages-tdd.markdown

     render
     rendered.should contain("Hello world!")
   end
 end
 {% endhighlight %}

 To help us reduce the boilerplate code, we'll place it inside of a special helper file that we'll load from our specification files.
 This file will be titled spec_helper.rb.

 This file will do a couple of things:

 * tell Ruby where our main application code is located
 * load our application code (for the tests to run against)
 * load the pry gem (helps us debug our code; if we need to).

 Here is the code:

-{% highlight sh %}
+{% highlight ruby %}
 $ << File.join(File.dirname(FILE), '..', 'app/views')

 require 'pry'
 require 'home'
 {% endhighlight %}

 Let's open a new command line, enter "guard" and leave it running: it will monitor our views in app/views and run tests from spec/features against them.
 If we now create an empty file "app/views/home.html.erb" guard will run the test and the test will unsurprisingly fail.